rademacher-p/stats-learn/README.md

 machine learning packages.
 The `predictors.torch` submodule uses [PyTorch](https://pytorch.org/) (and [PyTorch Lightning](https://www.pytorchlightning.ai/)) to implement neural networks in the `stats_learn` API.

-Also included (`results` submodule) are various functions that enable fair and reproducible evaluations, as well as provide visualizations and Markdown-formatted output.
+Also included (in the `results` submodule) are various functions that enable fair and reproducible evaluations, as well as provide visualizations and Markdown-formatted output.
 Furthermore, they allow efficient assessments for learners across a set of hyperparameter values.

 **Note**: This project is under active development.